fielddaylab/kaleidoscope/user/pages/01.home/_what-is-kaleidoscope/paragraph.md

 ---
-title: What Is Kaleidoscope?
+title: What is Kaleidoscope?
 ---

-## What Is Kaleidoscope?
+## What is Kaleidoscope?

 There is a huge shortage of great activities designed for the science classrooms.
 We worked with real scientists and engineers at the university and real teachers to create cutting edge, interactive resources.